 10 things to consider before starting a business

-From how you’ll sell your products to where you want your business to go, there are a lot of things to think about before you start a business.
+It's Global Entrepreneurship Week and we're celebrating all things start-ups.
+If you've not yet made your business dreams a reality, then there are a few things you should think about first.
 We spoke to Ollie Collard, Virgin StartUp advisor and founder of Enterprise Orchard, to find out the most important things to consider.

 1. Support from your nearest and dearest